You cannot have your period if you're pregnant.

 Why You Should Call Your Doctor

 According to the video to the right, spotting during pregnancy is "never normal."
-While there are medical professionals who might disagree with this standpoint (implantation bleeding is quite typical for women), you should contact your doctor if you've had a positive pregnancy test and are now bleeding.
+While there are medical professionals who might disagree with this standpoint (implantation bleeding is quite common for women), you should contact your doctor if you've had a positive pregnancy test and are now bleeding.

 Note that pregnancy symptoms alone do not indicate pregnancy, as many of these symptoms are similar to what happens during your period.
 If you haven't had a positive pregnancy test yet, it's a safe bet that you're having your period.